-The amount shown is in accordance with the definition of unrestricted cash included in the Section 3 of the Regulations.
+The amount shown is in accordance with the definition of unrestricted cash included in the Regulations.
 These funds are free of statutory reserve funds and cash to be used to fund capital works expenditure from the previous financial year.

 11.2.4 Discretionary reserves (\$3.91 million)